Gabriele Amorth: Books

 Amorth was also interviewed for the second episode of True Horror with Anthony Head, presented by Anthony Head.
-He explained he would never perform an exorcism based solely on someone's claims of possession; always directs people to psychiatrists and doctors first, and that when he sees someone is not possessed but the person still insists, he replies: "You have no devil.
+He explained he would never perform an exorcism based solely on someone's claims of possession; he always directs people to psychiatrists and doctors first, and that when he sees someone is not possessed, but the person still insists, he replies: "You have no devil.
 If you have a problem, talk to a good vet."

-Film

-The Pope's Exorcist is a film about Amorth's work.
-It will be launched in April 2023.
-It features Russell Crowe.
+In film

+The 2017 American documentary film The Devil and Father Amorth, directed by William Friedkin, presents the exorcist at work in an Italian village.

+Russell Crowe portrays Amorth in the 2023 supernatural horror film The Pope's Exorcist, very loosely based on the priest's two memoirs.

 Views

-Views on yoga
+Yoga

-At a film festival in Umbria (where he was invited to introduce the 2011 film about Exorcism called The Rite), he is quoted as saying that yoga is satanic because it leads to practice of Hinduism and "all eastern religions are based on a false belief in reincarnation" and "practicing yoga is satanic, it leads to evil just like reading Harry Potter."
+At a film festival in Umbria (where he was invited to introduce the 2011 film about Exorcism called The Rite), he is quoted as saying that yoga is satanic because it leads to the practice of Hinduism and "all eastern religions are based on a false belief in reincarnation" and "practicing yoga is satanic, it leads to evil just like reading Harry Potter."